Kyohei-Sakai/Gemini/README.md

   <img src="./Resources/cube-vertical.gif">
 </p>

-Cubic animation like Instagram.
+It's a cube animation like Instagram.
-If you want to customize the cube animation, change `cubeDegree`.
-When the `cubeDegree` is 90 degree, animate like a regular hexahedron.
+If you would like to customize the cube animation, change `cubeDegree`.
+If `cubeDegree` is 90, it moves like a regular hexahedron.

 ```swift
 collectionView.gemini